Leonardo di ser Piero da Vinci (Vinci,

 degree highs and lows.
 A back of the rim above the finger mezo round was

-there significant XII, with certain lights inside the'll see that they made
+with certain lights inside the'll see that they made

 a gallant et pretty sight: